Charm physics: Exclusive charm hadron decays

 Typically, in experiments it is the product of the CKM matrix element and of the form factor to be measured, e.g.\ $|V_{cs}|^2 |f^{D \to P}_+(q^2)|^2$.
 Recent measurements of the latter for {\bf pseudoscalar mesons} have been reported for the $D \rightarrow \pi \ell^+\nu_\ell$ decay in~\cite{ BESIII:2017ylw, BESIII:2015tql, CLEO:2007ntr, CLEO:2004arv, BaBar:2014xzf, Belle:2006idb, CLEO:2009svp} and for $D \rightarrow \bar{K} \ell^+\nu_\ell$ in~\cite{BESIII:2024slx, BESIII:2024zft, BESIII:2015kin, BESIII:2018ccy, BESIII:2017ylw, BESIII:2016gbw, BESIII:2015jmz, BESIII:2015tql, CLEO:2007ntr, CLEO:2004arv, CLEO:2009svp}.
 Assuming the unitarity of the CKM matrix and taking the average value of the experimental measurements of $f^{D \to K}_+(0)|V_{cs}|$ and $f^{D \to \pi}_+(0)|V_{cd}|$, the Heavy Flavour Averaging Group (HFLAV) quotes the following results for the $D\rightarrow K$ and $D\rightarrow\pi$ form factors~\cite{HeavyFlavorAveragingGroupHFLAV:2024ctg}:

-which agree with the non-perturbative predictions stated in Table \ref{sec3.3:tab2}\footnote{Note, that due to the high precision for the $D \to K$ form factor there is a difference of a little more than one standard deviation between the lattice value from Table~\ref{sec3.3:tab2} and the experimental result in Eq.~\eqref{eq:ff_from_exp}.}.
+which agree with the non-perturbative predictions stated in the preceding chapter.
 Alternatively, by combining the value of the form factors obtained from theoretical Lattice QCD calculations~\cite{Lubicz:2017syv, Parrott:2022rgu, FermilabLattice:2022gku}, and the experimental determination of the product of CKM matrix element and form factor, yields where the first uncertainty is due to the experimental measurement and the second is due to the Lattice QCD determination of the form factors.
-The extracted value of $|V_{cd}|$ agrees perfectly with the value obtained from a global CKM fit, see e.g. CKMfitter \cite{Charles:2004jd}, while the value of $|V_{cs}|$ differs by a little more than one standard deviation.
-Recent studies of the semileptonic decays $D\rightarrow \eta^{(')}\ell^+\nu_\ell$ \footnote{The $\eta(')$ mesons are linear combinations of $ u \bar{u}$, $ d \bar{d}$ and $ s \bar{s}$ states.}performed in~\cite{BESIII:2024njj, BESIII:2023ajr, Ablikim:2020hsc, BESIII:2018eom, CLEO:2010pjh} complement the suite of measurements done with pseudoscalar mesons in the final state.
+The extracted value of $|V_{cd}|$ agrees perfectly with the value obtained from a global CKM fit, see e.g.\ CKMfitter \cite{Charles:2004jd}, while the value of $|V_{cs}|$ differs by a little more than one standard deviation; see also the results from the global fit by the UTfit collaboration~\cite{UTfit:2022hsi}.
+Recent studies of the semileptonic decays $D\rightarrow \eta^{(')}\ell^+\nu_\ell$ \footnote{The $\eta(')$ mesons are linear combinations of $ u \bar{u}$, $ d \bar{d}$ and $ s \bar{s}$ states.} performed in~\cite{BESIII:2024njj, BESIII:2023ajr, Ablikim:2020hsc, BESIII:2018eom, CLEO:2010pjh} complement the suite of measurements done with pseudoscalar mesons in the final state.
 The corresponding results obtained for the value of $f^{D\rightarrow\eta(')}_+(0)$ and of the CKM matrix elements are also reported in~\cite{HeavyFlavorAveragingGroupHFLAV:2024ctg}~\footnote{We note that by using the decays with $\eta^{(\prime)}$ as intermediate state e.g.\ $D^+_{(s)} \rightarrow \eta^{(\prime)}e^+\nu_e$, the mixing angle between $\eta - \eta^\prime$ can be accessed via the ratio of the partial decay widths, $\cot \phi = \bigr(\Gamma(D^+_s \rightarrow \eta^\prime e^+\nu_e)/\Gamma(D^+_s \rightarrow \eta e^+\nu_e)\bigl)/\bigl( \Gamma(D^+ \rightarrow \eta^\prime e^+\nu_e)/\Gamma(D^+ \rightarrow \eta e^+\nu_e)\bigr)$~\cite{BESIII:2023ajr, BESIII:2018eom}.}.\\